shuabritze/maple2-file-io/README.md

 ## Credits

-Ochi for the original implementation in C#
+Ochi & Eric for the original implementations in C#